Photo: Nancy Robbins

 Location: West end of Yosemite Valley, at the mouth of Wawona Tunnel.
 Elevation: 4,400 feet.

-History: The Wawona Road was originally completed in 1875 to usher stage coaches, and later automobiles, into the Valley.
+Background: The Wawona Road was originally completed in 1875 to usher stage coaches, and later automobiles, into the Valley.
 By the late 1920s, plans were in place to bore a tunnel through Turtleback Dome, part of an effort to make the road safer without scarring the granite cliffs.
-Construction on the Wawona Tunnel started in November 1930; two-and-a-half years and 230 tons of dynamite later, the 4,230-foot-long structure was complete, becoming what was then the longest vehicle tunnel in the western U.S. Civilian Conservation Corps members used the excavated material to build the aptly named “Tunnel View” overlook.
+Construction on the Wawona Tunnel started in November 1930; two-and-a-half years and 230 tons of dynamite later, the 4,230-foot-long structure was complete, becoming what was then the longest vehicle tunnel in the western U.S. Civilian Conservation Corps members used the excavated material to build the “Tunnel View” overlook.

 Known for: Primarily, the view, an awe-inspiring look through the Valley that prompts visions of a glacier slowing shaping its granite masterpiece thousands of years ago; draws millions of visitors who are up for quick jaunt from the Valley en route to destinations such as Glacier Point and Mariposa Grove; and provides a natural frame for the photographers who cart their cameras to the overlook in every season.

 Restoration: By 2008, more than 70 years of vehicle and visitor use (as many as 5,000 people per day!) had left Tunnel View showing signs of disrepair.
 Traffic conditions had become unsafe, cars and pedestrians were jostling for space, and visitors were trampling the habitat around the overcrowded viewing area.
 Today, you’ll find a fully redesigned overlook, with improved accessibility, an expanded viewing area, safer pathways for people and cars, and interpretive information (including a bronze relief map of the Valley).
 The project also restored surrounding habitat and created a new trailhead for the hike Inspiration Point, where you can pick up the Pohono Trail and head to Glacier Point.
-And now we’ve come full circle!

-Check out some of our staff picks below for tips on exploring Yosemite’s classic overlooks, and read about our current grants to see how you can support restoration projects in the park this year!
+Read about our current grants to see how you can support restoration projects in the park this year!